Job and Volunteer Opportunities

 K-SERV (Kansas System for the Early Registration of Volunteers) is a secure registration system and database for volunteers willing to respond to public health emergencies in Kansas or other areas around the United States.

-Lawrence-Douglas County Health Department has received the Silver Level "Breastfeeding Employees Support Award" from the Kansas Breastfeeding Coalition and its Business Case for Breastfeeding program.
+Lawrence-Douglas County Public Health has received the Silver Level "Breastfeeding Employees Support Award" from the Kansas Breastfeeding Coalition and its Business Case for Breastfeeding program.
 The award recognizes businesses that provide support services to their breastfeeding employees.